ns-rse/git-collaboration/episodes/git_hygiene.md

 Please make a fork of this repository, make your changes and open a Pull Request.
 ```

-We now have one commit which contains the new `CONTRIBUTING.md` file that contains all the changes we wished to have
+We now have one commit which contains the new `CONTRIBUTING.md` file with all the changes we wished to have in the file
-in the file in the first place and our Git history is slightly more compact.
+in the first place and our Git history is slightly more compact.

 ### `git commit --fixup`